Skip to main content

 Deep Dive: Slack

 Slack's messages sent within an organization measures whether teams are actually using Slack as their communication hub.
-A team sending thousands of messages per week is deeply embedded --- Slack has replaced email, meetings, and other tools.
-This creates extraordinary switching costs and predicts retention with high accuracy.
+A team sending thousands of messages per week is deeply embedded: Slack has replaced email, meetings, and other tools.
+This creates significant switching costs and predicts retention with high accuracy.
 Note that Slack measures messages within an organization, not total messages, because organizational adoption is what drives contract renewals.

 How to Identify Your North Star Metric: A Step-by-Step Process